kotcrab/ocr-reader/README.md

 ### Google Cloud Preparation

-In Google Cloud Console you will need to create a new project and enable Cloud Vision API.
-Then create service account and download its JSON key file (**never share this file with anyone**).

 1. Create a new project in the GCP console.
 2. Go to the [Cloud Vision API](https://console.cloud.google.com/apis/library/vision.googleapis.com) and press "Enable".
 3. Go to the [Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) and press "Create service account".